miraclenagorom/Supply-Chain-Analysis/README.md

 1. Carrier B generated over 250,094 in revenue which made it the carrier with most generated revenue
 2. In product type skincare ranked highest with 41.83% in revenue generation
 3. More products were shipped by road compared to other transport modes

+### Recommendations

+Based on the analysis, I recommend the following actions;
+- Skincare product type generated ovr 50% revenue compared to haircare & cosmetics
+- Carrier B has the highest shipping costs compared to carrier C & carrier A. To cut cost I recommend carrier A.
+To cut cost I recommend carrier A should be used for shipping more.

+### Limitations

+The segmentation and visualization were performed using available tools such as Excel and Power BI, which may limit the depth of predictive insights compared to advanced machine learning models.